 Coronavirus (COVID-19) can make anyone seriously ill.
 But for some people, the risk is higher.
 The UK government has defined two levels of higher risk:

 We are aware that some students will be in one of these categories and so this page provides guidance for you.

 People at high risk (clinically extremely vulnerable) from coronavirus are no longer advised to stay at home (shield).
 Although the advice to shield has ended, clinically extremely vulnerable and clinically vulnerable people must continue to follow the rules that are in place for everyone to help stay safe.
 The government are also advising clinically extremely vulnerable people to continue to take extra precautions to protect themselves.
 View the extra precautions in the guidance on the gov.uk website.

 You can also find out the latest information about Teaching and Learning for term 3.

 Expert doctors in England have identified specific medical conditions that, based on what we know about the virus so far, place someone at greatest risk of severe illness from Covid-19.

 What do you need to do if you fall into this High Risk (clinically extremely vulnerable) category?

 - Strictly avoid contact with someone who has symptoms

-- You need to be extra stringent re. social distancing and other advice
+- You need to be particularly stringent with social distancing and other advice:

 - Medication – we advise you to arrange delivery